 Welcome to St. Hilary Catholic Parish in Tiburon, California

-St. Hilary is a caring, vibrant community which believes in promoting Catholic values, love, faith, friendship, and outreach not only to people within the parish but to those in need, wherever they may be.
-If you are new to the area or just visiting, we welcome you and invite you to join us.
+Saint Hilary Parish and School is a caring, vibrant community which believes in promoting Catholic values, love, faith, friendship, and outreach to those in need.

 This Week at St. Hilary Parish :

 Using a great mix of stories, real-life examples, activities, prayers, and references to the culture that teens understand, the Middle School Edition answers the questions middle school students have about their own bodies, issues regarding sexual morality, and how they were uniquely created for greatness.

 Parents can find out more information on the program by attending a Parent Info Night, held on Sunday, March 9 at 6:00 PM in Tarantino Hall at St. Hilary or by visiting www.TOBforTeens.com/Parents.
 Program descriptions, video clips, and samples from the Parent and Leader’s Guide are available to view and download.
 Contact Jamie Blinn at email@example.com or Lisa Veto at firstname.lastname@example.org for more information on registering for this program.

 As Catholics, we understand that death is an inevitable part of life and a transition to eternal life.
 And yet, for many of us, the process of dying is a source of great confusion and stress: we struggle with making difficult medical decisions, often unaware of the Church’s ethical and religious directives, which offer much needed guidance and comfort.